 The larger kit is contained in a zippered pouch and includes: Large wound dressing (5" x 9").
-Four gauze pads (5" x 9").
+Four gauze pads (4" x 4").
 Two gauze pads (3" x 3").
 Six antiseptic towelettes.
 Non-latex gloves.
 10 adhesive strips (1" x 3").
 Two premium knuckle bandages.
 Two premium extra-large fabric strips.
 Four large butterfly closures.
 Tweezers.
 Scissors.
 Two triple-antibiotic ointment packets.
 Two burn-cream packets.
 20 antiseptic wipes.
 Hydrogen peroxide antiseptic spray (4 oz.).
-High-calorie nutritional supplement gel for injured, sick, or stressed pets.
 Dr. Randy Acker's 93-page dog first-aid field guide.
 Mylar emergency blanket.

 - Be prepared for any dog injury in the field